thiyangt/denguedatahubweb/content/about.md

 ---
 date: "2022-04-09"
-description: The goal of the Dengue Data Hub is to provide the research community with a unified dataset by collecting worldwide dengue-related data, merged with exogenous variables helpful for a better understanding of the spread of dengue and the reproducibility of research.
+description: Worldwide Dengue-related Data
 sidemenu: "true"
 title: Dengue Data Hub
 ---

+## About

+The goal of the Dengue Data Hub is to provide the research community with a unified dataset by collecting worldwide dengue-related data, merged with exogenous variables helpful for a better understanding of the spread of dengue and the reproducibility of research.

 ## Download the data